jkeohan/react-theknot/README.md

 # React Components

 You've been asked to refactor the products and services section of your clients web site using React.
-The section is beautifully designed and styled looks like the following:
+The section is beautifully designed and looks like the following:

 ![Products Section](https://i.imgur.com/ISNryqG.png)